 Who we are and what we do

 Established in 1999, Surrey Lifelong Learning Partnership (SLLP) is a registered Charity.
-Each year it helps between 600 and 800 people return to learn to gain new skills, qualifications and employment.
+Each year we help between 600 and 800 people return to learn to gain new skills, qualifications and employment.
+We rely on a mix of income streams, including generating funds through our Bike Project social enterprise and securing grant funding for projects.

 All within Surrey have the opportunity to re-engage in learning throughout their lives.